JackMildren/Memory-Game-FYP-React/README.md

 ### `npm run client`

 Runs the client-side app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser if one does not automatically start.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser if one does not automatically start. \

+The page will reload when you make changes. \

 ## Partially Available Scripts

 ### `npm start`

-BACKEND INCOMPLETE - the front-end will still run but with no database functionality, the back-end will error and crash
+BACKEND INCOMPLETE - the front-end will still run but with no database functionality, the back-end will error and crash \

 Runs the front and back end of the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser if one does not automatically start.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser if one does not automatically start. \

-The page will reload when you make changes.
+The page will reload when you make changes. \